 The rope bridge spanning part of the jungle.<\/p><\/div>\n

-On admission, the children immediately received compasses, pencils, bird bingo and an object search game for the jungle section.
-Sofia (aged 5) was in her element spotting birds along the woodland paths (on one of a number of trails) as we made our way\u00a0to the sub-tropical outdoor jungle.
-The jungle was brilliant and all three were really interested in what they were seeing and I was fascinated by its microclimate.
-The very recent addition of a long rope bridge ensured this section was a major hit.
+On admission, the children immediately received compasses, pencils, bird bingo and an object search game.
+Sofia (5) was in her element spotting birds along the woodland paths as we made our way to the sub-tropical outdoor jungle.
+The jungle was brilliant and all three were really interested in what they saw; I was fascinated by its microclimate.
+The long rope bridge ensured this section was a major hit.
 You can take a buggy around the top section of the jungle, but have to park up if you want to explore the depths.
-My two-year-olds did very well with the steps down and the stepping stones across ponds, but younger ones might struggle.<\/p>\n
+My two-year-olds did well with the steps down and the stepping stones across ponds, but younger ones might struggle.<\/p>\n

 \"On<\/a>